nautobot/nautobot/nautobot/docs/overview/index.md

 ## What is Nautobot?

 Nautobot is an open source Network Source of Truth and Network Automation Platform built as a web application atop the [Django](https://www.djangoproject.com/) Python framework with a [PostgreSQL](https://www.postgresql.org/) or [MySQL](https://www.mysql.com) database.
-Use the top navigation bar to dive directly into the documentation.

 Try out a live demo at [https://demo.nautobot.com](https://demo.nautobot.com)

 ## Key Use Cases